Tablet Applications

 OnSong

-This app is only available for iPhone, iPad, and iPod Touch.
+This app is available for iPad, iPhone, and M-series Macs (non-Intel).

-This is the Cadillac (or Mercedes, if you’re German) of the songbook applications.
+This is the Cadillac (or Audi, if you’re German) of the songbook applications.
 It will read ChordPro, text, PDF, HTML, as well as Word files.
-It also has its own song format; but this is actually a stripped down and slightly altered version of ChordPro.
+It also has its own song format; which is actually a stripped down and slightly altered version of ChordPro.

 Obviously, all of this comes with a Cadillac price.
 But you definitely get your money’s worth.